-Nosebands 2, 3, 4 and 5 are not permitted when a double bridle is used Noseband 6 if used as a double bridle, the lower strap of the nose band is not allowed 3 Dressage Tests for Eventing
+Nosebands 2, 3, 4, 5 and 6 5 are not permitted when a double bridle is used Noseband 6 if used as a double bridle, the lower strap of the nose band is not allowed

-Dressage Tests
+Dressage Tests for EventingDressage Tests

-Valid as from 1st January 2020 2019
+Valid as from 1st January 20219

-One star Competitions 2018 -1 Test Approx. 4mn 30 sec

-Two star Competitions 2015 A 2 test Approx. 4 1⁄2 mn45

-sec

-2015-B 2 test Approx. 4mn 45sec

-Three star Competitions 2015 A 3 test Approx. 5mn_4mn

-45sec.

-2015 B 3 test Approx. 5mn_4mn 45sec

-Four star Competitions 2015 A 4 test Approx. 5mn 4mn

-45sec

-2015-B 4 test Approx. 5 4 mn

-Five star Competitions 2017 A 5 test Approx 5 mn4mn

-45sec

-2017 B 5 test Approx. 5 mn

-Olympic Games Olympic Games Short Test Approx. 3 mn 30

-, , , . sec

-Pony CCIP1 2014-CCIP1-L (special Pony test) Approx. 5 mn 30sec

-Pony CCIP2 2015 -B 2 Test Approx. 4mn 45 sec

-(regular B 2 test)
+One star Competitions 1 Test Approx. 4mn 30 sec Two star Competitions A 2 test Approx. 4mn 45 sec_To be published B 2 test Approx. 4mn 45sec To be published Three star Competitions A 3 test Approx. 4mn 45sec.
+B 3 test Approx. 4mn 45sec To be published Four star Competitions A 4 test Approx. 4mn 45sec B 4 test Approx. 4mn Five star Competitions A 5 test Approx. 4mn 45sec B 5 test Approx. 5 mn Olympic Games Olympic Games Short Test Approx. 3 mn 30 sec Pony CCIP1 CCIP1-L (special Pony test) Approx. 5 mn 30sec Pony CCIP2 B 2 Test (regular B 2 test) Approx. 4mn 45 sec

-In all Eventing Dressage Tests, the Collective Marks to be replaced by one overall mark (Overall Impression of Athlete and Horse with coefficient 2) as of 2019 to be replaced by Harmony of Athletes and Horses describing a confident partnership created by adhering to the scale of training.
+In all Eventing Dressage Tests, the Collective Marks to be replaced by Harmony of Athletes and Horses describing a confident partnership created by adhering to the scale of training. .